 - Lead nitrate: mordant/oxidizer in dyeing

-Phthalates are a large class of chemicals, of which Bisphenol A is just one example.
+Bisphenol A and other phthalates: Phthalates are a large class of chemicals, of which Bisphenol A is just one example.
 As a class, they are so toxic, with so many human health concerns (i.e., breast cancers, birth defects, asthma – especially harmful to newborn babies and fetuses), that they have been banned in the EU since 2005.
 They've recently been banned in California and Washington State in children's toys.
-In the textile industry, they are often found in textile inks and as solvents, and as a softener for PVC.
+In the textile industry, they are often found in textile inks, as solvents, and as a softener for PVC.

 One study found that there is a direct relationship between a mother's exposure to phthalates during pregnancy and changes in the ways a baby boy's genitals develop.2 Other studies have shown associations between phthalates and human reproductive systems, such as reductions in semen quality which were detected in three studies between 2000 and 2003.3

-Formaldehyde is a listed human carcinogen7.
-Besides being associated with watery eyes, burning sensations in the eyes and throat, nausea, difficulty in breathing, coughing, some pulmonary edema (fluid in the lungs), asthma attacks, chest tightness, headaches, and general fatigue, as well as well documented skin rashes, formaldehyde is associated with more severe health issues: For example, it could cause nervous system damage by its known ability to react with and form cross-linking with proteins, DNA and unsaturated fatty acids.
-These same mechanisms could cause damage to virtually any cell in the body, since all cells contain these substances.
+Formaldehyde: Formaldehyde is a listed human carcinogen7.
+Besides being associated with watery eyes, burning sensations in the eyes and throat, nausea, difficulty in breathing, coughing, some pulmonary edema (fluid in the lungs), asthma attacks, chest tightness, headaches, and general fatigue, as well as well documented skin rashes, formaldehyde also associates with more severe health issues.
+For example, it could cause nervous system damage by its known ability to react with and form cross-linking with proteins, DNA, and unsaturated fatty acids.
+These same mechanisms could cause damage to virtually any cell in the body since all cells contain these substances.
 Formaldehyde can react with the nerve protein and nerve transmitters, which could impair normal nervous system function and cause endocrine disruption.8

 Used in textiles as a resin combined with fibers, it is designed to be irremovable (so it cannot be washed out as is popularly assumed).
 It's in virtually all poly-cotton blends on the market today.
-It's also used in many finishes (like permanent press, easy care, no iron), also as binding agent for printing inks; in nylon fabrics as FR treatment; and as a fixative for dyes and pigments.
+It's also used in many finishes (like a permanent press, easy-care, no iron), also as a binding agent for printing inks; in nylon fabrics as FR treatment; and as a fixative for dyes and pigments.

-Benzene is highly carcinogenic; causes immune system dysfunction.
+Benzene: Benzene is highly carcinogenic; causes immune system dysfunction.
 Easily absorbed by the skin.
-In the textile industry, it is used in dyestuffs, emulsion concentrations of pigment printing; in production of nylon and other synthetic fibers; also produced as byproduct of dyeing process.12
+In the textile industry, it is used in dyestuffs, emulsion concentrations of pigment printing; in production of nylon and other synthetic fibers; also produced as a byproduct of the dyeing process.12

 To read about some of the chemicals that are used frequently in textile manufacturing, click on any of the following links: